by Rob Stanley

 But what about our reward system?
 It’s the brain circuitry that keeps us motivated.
 Even just expecting a reward activates neurons that release the feel-good neurotransmitter dopamine.

 “Any object, event, or activity can be a reward if it motivates us, causes us to learn, or elicits pleasurable feelings”.
 Brain Facts Organisation

 So when we talk about a rest and reward cycle, we are talking about identifying the rhythms and the motivators that typically drive our daily lives.

-For instance, before Covid-19 we might have ‘lived for the weekend’ when it came to our orientation toward rest and reward.
-Saturdays and Sundays were perhaps our only times to have moments of active rest, or do things that felt a reward from work, so they became precious to us.
+For instance, we might ‘live for the weekend’ when it comes to our orientation toward rest and reward.
+Saturdays and Sundays can be our only times to have moments of active rest, or do things that feel a reward from work, so they became precious to us.

 photo by: Jason Mowry

 Sometimes, unexpected life change happens.
 We might find ourselves with far more rest time if we have a long-term illness to navigate, or we end up redundant or reduced to part-time hours.
 The result?